nuts-foundation/nuts-registry/docs/pages/administration/registry.rst

 - :ref:`register-vendor-label` (representing your company).
 - :ref:`register-organisation-label` as vendor customer, which allows you to register endpoints.
-- :ref:`register-endpoint-label` for the care organisation, served by your Nuts node.
+- :ref:`register-endpoint-label` for the care organisation.
+- :ref:`update-endpoint-label` of the care organisation.

 Updating the central Nuts Registry
 ==================================